-In summer 2020, Qi Ge visited Lop Nur in the Gobi desert in Xinjiang Province.
+In the summer of 2020, Qi Ge visited Lop Nur in the Gobi desert in Xinjiang Province.

-On his way, he encountered a severe sandstorm with the visibility of mere one metre.
+On his way, he encountered a severe sandstorm with a visibility of a mere one metre.

 He and his dog were forced to spend the night in the middle of the desert.

 When Qi Ge eventually arrived in Lop Nur, he paid a visit to an ancient settlement of Uyghur people.

 An ageing Uyghur carpenter in Lop Nur at work.

 In the dining room, local tourists from other parts of Xinjiang keep coming for meals and drink.

 Days later, Qi Ge and his dog arrived in Kashgar in southern Xinjiang.

 Kashar is an ancient city with the largest Uyghur community in China.